What to Put on a Resume (Ranked by What ATS Reads First)

 Section 6: Certifications & Licenses

-Certifications carry about 5% of ATS weight — but their ROI is disproportionately high when they match the job description.
+Certifications carry less raw ATS weight than Skills or Experience, but their ROI is disproportionately high when they match the job description.
 If the posting requires "PMP certification" or "AWS Solutions Architect," having that credential on your resume is not just a keyword match — it is a hard requirement filter.
 Many ATS systems use certifications as binary pass/fail gates.

 Format: Certification name + Issuing organization + Year obtained (or "In Progress").
 List only credentials relevant to the target role.
 A marketing manager does not need to list their food handler's permit.